Zach Pascal Player Prop Bets for NFL Week 12 | Indianapolis vs. Tampa Bay 11/28/2021

 - Pascal has been the target of 14.8% (53 total) of his team's 359 passing attempts this season.

-- Pascal (nine red zone targets) has been the recipient of 22.0% of his team's 41 red zone pass attempts.
+- With nine targets in the red zone this season, Pascal has been on the receiving end of 22.0% of his team's 41 red zone pass attempts.

-- The Colts have run 53.3% passing plays and 46.7% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Colts, who rank fourth in the NFL in points scored, have attempted a pass 53.3% of the time while opting for the ground attack 46.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pascal's matchup with the Buccaneers.